HansYolo43/Beta-GO-AI/README.md

 Welcome to our project!
 This page provides a comprehesive overview of our project, but feel free to simply skip down to the [instructions](#instructions) to try it out!

+For a NEW UPDATED VERSION of this project, please see: https://github.com/LatinScribe/BetaGoZero
 # Problem Description and Research Question

 Our project is centered around the domain of the game Go.
 Go is a two